Skip to content

 2. Explain the feedback in audio

 This is not the one that we generally do, but it works well when you are working on mLearning.
-Usually when the users use a podcast or iPad, they generally resist reading explanatory feedback.
-Hence it’s better we give very crisp feedback or state what’s the correct option and explain the feedback in audio.
-This way we can reduce the stress of reading and enhance the learning outcomes in mLearning.
+Using instructional design strategies, we can address user resistance to reading explanatory feedback, especially on devices like iPads or during podcasts.
+Instead, provide concise feedback or state the correct option, then explain it in audio.
+This approach reduces the stress of reading while enhancing learning outcomes in mLearning.

 3. Use videos to give feedback